ZacharyKeeley/BlackJack/README.md

 Version 1:

 Here we did away with the different AI prototypes.
 I also implemented a general AI that is designed to react to the player's current hand.
 A recursive function named hitFunction was also implemented.
 HitFunction is the game engine, and while buggy, handled a lot of the core blackjack gameplay.
-(To see the AI goal tree, please visit zacharykeeley.com and look under the blackjack tab).

 Version 2: